-The Office of Grants and Sponsored Research (OGSR) invites applications for an Associate Director.
+The Office of Grants and Sponsored Research (OGSR) invites applications for an Associate Director of Grant Development.
 The OSGR acts as the liaison between The College of New Jersey (TCNJ) and its faculty with external corporations, foundations, and government agencies that have a shared interest in the research, programs, or goals of the College or individual faculty members.
 The OGSR works closely with our faculty to ensure that proposals portray the priorities of the College, comply with the requirements of the funding agency, and accurately reflect the excellence of the work for which they advocate funding.
-The OGSR office serves as a clearing house for all proposals sent to funders on behalf of The College of New Jersey and is the gateway for all external funds entering the college.
+The OGSR office serves as a clearinghouse for all proposals sent to funders on behalf of The College of New Jersey and is the gateway for all external funds entering the college.

 The Associate Director of Grant Development is responsible for identifying and disseminating grant funding prospects, working with faculty and staff campus-wide to develop and prepare competitive research and program/project proposals/applications for external funding that support the strategic priorities of The College of New Jersey, and developing and providing information and workshops on grants and sponsored research.
 The Associate Director also engages in other duties as assigned by the Executive Director, Grants & Sponsored Research.
-Other duties may include:
+Duties will include:

-Work directly with faculty and staff to provide guidance regarding the conceptualization and development of research and programs that align with institutional, divisional, school, and departmental priorities
+Work directly with faculty and staff to conceptualize and develop research, projects, and/or programs that align with institutional, divisional, school, and departmental priorities

 Foster internal inter-disciplinary collaborations